-The paper is organized as follows: the model description is given in Section II, the properties of sound waves in the classical compacton chains are analyzed in Section III, simple analytical estimates for the compacton chain are presented in Section IV, numerical results of the QMC are presented in Section V and the results are summarized in Section VI.
+The paper is organized as follows.
+The model description is given in Sec.
+II.
+The properties of sound-like waves in the classical strongly chains are analyzed in Sec.
+III.
+Simple analytical estimates for the strongly nonlinear chain are presented in Sec.
+IV.
+Numerical results of the QMC are presented in Sec.
+V and the results are summarized in Sec.
+VI.